Kareem-Khorshed/Package-Travel/README.md

 ## 📌 Notes
 ✅ It uses in-memory storage for data, meaning all data is temporarily stored during runtime.

-✅ The codebase is clean and modular, making it easy to extend or connect to a real database in the future.
+✅ The codebase is clean and modular, making it easy to extend or connect to a real customized database in the future.